What is FemSeven Conti?

 FemSeven Conti is an HRT transdermal patch for postmenopausal women who haven’t had a period for more than a year.

 Every patch contains two active ingredients, an oestrogen called estradiol and a progesterone called levonorgestrel to help provide hormonal balance.
-These ingredients are synthetic hormones, and help to relieve symptoms of menopause like irregular periods, mood changes and hot flushes.
+These ingredients are synthetic hormones, and help to relieve symptoms of menopause like night sweats, mood changes, hot flushes and vaginal dryness.

 How does FemSeven Conti work?